highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 ## Styling
 The main change is CSS styling instead of the built-in API options.

-Since DataGrid v3.0.0 we removed the option:
+Since Dashboards v3.0, we have removed the following option from the DataGrid:
  * `cellHeight`

 so if you want to change the default height by CSS: